 As per Section 135 of the Companies Act, 2013, the Company has a Corporate Social Responsibility (CSR) Committee of its Board of Directors.
-Our Corporate Social Responsibility Committee comprises Mr. Siddharth Vasudevan Moorthy, Chairman of the Committee, Mr. V. Mohan, Member and Ms. Sowmya Aditya Iyer, Member.
+Our Corporate Social Responsibility Committee comprises Mr. Siddharth Vasudevan Moorthy, Chairman of the Committee, Mr. Mukesh Satpal Malhotra, Member and Ms. Sowmya Aditya Iyer, Member.

 During the year, the Committee monitored the implementation and adherence to the CSR policy.
 Our CSR policy provides a constructive framework to review and organize our social outreach programs in the areas of health, livelihood and education.
 The policy enables a deeper understanding of outcome focused social development through diverse collaborations.
+In Financial Year 2022, the Company's CSR efforts included COVID-19 relief too.